miho/MCP-Playground/code-reflection-01/embedded-c-compiler/README.md

 - When compiling on Windows, ensure a POSIX-compatible toolchain (e.g., MSYS2 or WSL) is available so `gcc` can be invoked successfully.
 - `transpose_blocking.c` honours the `BLOCK_SIZE` macro, enabling automated sweeps.
 - The JavaFX editor applies basic C syntax highlighting; customize colours by editing the theme CSS under `src/main/resources/ui/`.
+- Complete run artefacts are saved to `~/.embeddedcc/runs`.
+Use the `get_run_result` MCP tool—or open the files directly—to inspect full hotspot/event breakdowns without rerunning the program.
+- Set the environment variable `EMBEDDED_CC_RUNS_DIR` (or JVM property `-Dembeddedcc.runs.dir=...`) to override where run artefacts are stored.